myersg86/gitlab/doc/api/graphql/usecase_boards.md

 ## Set up the GraphiQL explorer

-The following procedure describes how you can use the GraphiQL explorer to identify existing issue boards in the `gitlab-docs` documentation repository.
+The following procedure describes how you can use the GraphiQL explorer to identify existing issue boards in the `gitlab-docs` documentation repository:

 1. Copy the following code excerpt: